 This course is an application and interpretation of the Southern Standard Code (SBCCI), local codes, and general regulations for plumbing.
-Emphasis will be given to application of basic principles, definitions,
+Emphasis will be given to application of basic principles, definitions, materials, facility requirements, and technical review.
+On completion, the student should be able to demonstrate the ability to correctly apply state and local plumbing codes.
+Nondegree creditable.

 PLB 121.
-SPECIAL PROJECT: PLUMBING CODE II (0·3·1)

-This course is a continuation of PLB 120, Special Project: Plumbing Code I. Emphasis will be given to the application of fixture unit valves, system sizing, and minimum plumbing requirements.
+SPECIAL PROJECT: PLUMBING CODE II (0.3.1) This course is a continuation of PLB 120, Special Project: Plumbing Code I. Emphasis will be given to the application of fixture unit valves, system sizing, and minimum plumbing requirements.
 On completion, the student should be able to calculate and construct pressure and non-pressure systems in accordance with state and local plumbing codes.
 Nondegree creditable.

 PLB 122.
-SPECIAL PROJECT: GAS FITTING CODE (0.9.3)

-This course covers the local and state codes governing the design and installation of natural piping and appliances that use natural gas.
+SPECIAL PROJECT: GAS FITTING CODE (0.9·3) This course covers the local and state codes governing the design and installation of natural piping and appliances that use natural gas.
 Emphasis will be placed on residential and commercial gas piping installation, appliance installation, and venting.
 Upon completion of this course, the student will be able to demonstrate his/her ability to interpret and apply the various codes governing the design and installation of gas piping and appliances.

 PLB 211.
-PLUMBING REPAIR AND INSTALLATION (3.0.3)

-This course enables students to read and follow schematics, diagrams, and rough-in sheets to install or repair plumbing fixtures, to troubleshoot, and to make repairs.
+PLUMBING REPAIR AND INSTALLATION (3.0.3) This course enables students to read and follow schematics, diagrams, and rough-in sheets to install or repair plumbing fixtures, to troubleshoot, and to make repairs.
 Topics include installing, troubleshooting, repairing, removing, and replacing plumbing fixtures.
 On completion, the student should be able to make plumbing repairs and install plumbing fixtures.
 Nondegree creditable.

 PLB 212.
-PLUMBING REPAIR AND INSTALLATION LAB
+PLUMBING REPAIR AND INSTALLATION LAB (0.9·3)